OC-CNPS' Emergent Invasive Plant Management Program

 - Trained “eyes on the ground” to report new populations of priority emergent weed species.

-- Facilitation of coordination of land managers, land owners and potential labor forces for response and control, both within and across boundaries.
+- Facilitation of land managers, land owners and potential labor forces for response and control, both within and across boundaries.

-- Volunteer labor to remove priority weed populations that may otherwise not be managed.
+- Engagement with other volunteer organizations to assist with priority weed populations that may otherwise not be managed.

 - The list is dynamic, changing as emergent populations become known and controlled and new ones are found.